hngu/appfinity/src/frontend/packages/starter-pack/README.md

+### TypeScript + React
+This is a FE starter pack with TypeScript + React as the main technologies

 ### Copying
 Go inside this directory and run `rm -rf node_modules/ && tar cvf - . | (cd /dest/dir; tar xvf -)`